urbandroid-team/dont-kill-my-app/_vendors/samsung.md

 redirect_from: /vendors/samsung.html
 explanation: "
 <div class='caution-box'>
 UPDATE: We record significantly increased number of app killing on Samsung's Android Pie flavor.
 The hints show adaptive battery being much more eager than in stock Android.<br>After 3 days any unused app will not be able to start from background (e.g. alarms will not work anymore).
 Imagine, you won't use your alarm clock for a the weekend +1 day and bang no alarms any more and you miss work!
-We strongly suggest to turn off <strong>adaptive battery</strong> and <strong>put apps to sleep</strong> options per instructions below.
+We strongly suggest to turn off <strong>Adaptive battery</strong> and <strong>Put apps to sleep</strong> options per instructions below.
 </div>

 Yes, even Samsung - a dominant vendor in the Android market - is using nasty battery saving technique which may kill background processes and render alarm clocks useless.
 See below for workarounds.